-- 13 new and revised EFH descriptions and maps for Arctic cod, saffron cod, and snow crab for up to four life stages. - EFH Level 1 and Level 3 maps with additional maps for warm and cold years. - Substantial improvement to previous survey distribution maps combining all life stages. - Considers climate change effects on EFH for Arctic species by examining area in warm and cold years. - Robust modeling framework for future EFH mapping and other EBFM applications. - Publications by this study: - Marsh et al. In review NOAA Technical Memorandum (eAgenda link) - Manuscript in preparation.
+- 13 new and revised EFH descriptions and maps for Arctic FMP representing a substantial improvement to distribution maps: - EFH Level 1 and Level 3 maps for up to four life stages. - Considers climate change effects on EFH for Arctic species. - Robust modeling framework for future EFH mapping and other applications. - Publications by this study: - Marsh et al. In review NOAA Technical Memorandum (eAgenda link) - Manuscript in preparation. - SSC will review in February 2023.

-Figure 1: EFH of mature male snow crab in warm and cold years
+Figure 1: EFH of mature female snow crab in warm and cold years